 A note on prerequisites:

 If you are a transfer student and your credits have not yet been evaluated by Edmonds CC, you may be allowed to register on the basis of informal documentation, such as an unofficial transcript or a grade report.
 If this happens, PLEASE BE SURE TO BRING THIS DOCUMENT TO THE FIRST MEETING OF THE CLASS SO THE INSTRUCTOR CAN VERIFY YOUR PREREQUISITE.
 A student who does not have the prerequisite or cannot show documentation of the prerequisite will not be able to stay in the course, even if registered for it.
 So be sure to bring that transcript or grade report.

 We know that students come to Edmonds CC with a broad variety of skills and learning styles so, in addition to our regular classes, we have several options for strengthening critical reading and writing skills.
-If placement testing indicates the need for additional development in these areas before college-level work, you will be referred to the Bridge department, located on the second floor of Mountlake Terrace Hall.
+If placement testing indicates the need for additional development in these areas before college-level work, you will be referred to the English Prep department, located on the second floor of Mountlake Terrace Hall.